Abbots Langley

 Abbots Langley (/ˈæbəts ˈlæŋli/) is a large village and civil parish in the English county of Hertfordshire.
 It is an old settlement and is mentioned (under the name of Langelai) in the Domesday Book.
 Economically the village is closely linked to Watford and was formerly part of the Watford Rural District.
 Since 1974 it has been included in the Three Rivers district.

+Church

+The parish church St Lawrence the Martyr is a Grade I listed Anglican church located in the centre of Abbots Langley, There is some indication of an earlier Saxon building.
+The building began as a 12th Century Norman structure.
+The nave is lined with Norman pillars.
+The church also contains the impressive white marble memorial to Baron Raymond of Langleybury, a Lord Chief Justice from 1724–1732.

+The walls are built of Tottenhoe stone with flint and puddinstone inclusions often worked into a chequerboard pattern.